gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 is also provided to help you get a sense of what bootstrap data sets contain.
 It did not select observations two through five but did select eight others more than once.
 You can see other variations in the resulting re-sampling of subjects with the most sampled observation used four times.
-With $n=30$, the the chance of selecting any observation for any slot in the new data set is $1/30$ and the expected or mean number of appearances we expect to see for an observation is the number of random draws times the probably of selection on each so $30*1/30=1$.
+With $n = 30$, the chance of selecting any observation for any slot in the new data set is $1/30$ and the expected or mean number of appearances we expect to see for an observation is the number of random draws times the probably of selection on each so $30*1/30 = 1$.
 So we expect to see each observation in the bootstrap sample on average once but random variability in the samples then creates the possibility of seeing it more than once or not all.

+\newpage

 ```r